top of page

 How to Perform

-1. Adjust an incline bench to approximately a 45-degree angle and place it so that the higher end faces the cable machine’s pulley system, ensuring stability and alignment with the cable path.
+1. Adjust the incline bench to an angle of approximately 45 degrees and place it so that the higher end faces the cable machine’s pulley system.

-7. Repeat the movement for the desired number of repetitions, ensuring each rep is performed with controlled form to avoid momentum or strain.
+7. Repeat the movement for the desired number of reps, focusing on maintaining proper form throughout.

 Tips